Reproductive History Reconstructions

-The years in which a female black bear has successfully reared cubs can sometimes be identified by the presence of characteristic indicators in tooth cementum.
-Cub rearing is accompanied by a diminished production of the more abundant, lightly staining cementum of the spring and summer growing seasons.
-Pictured at left is a black bear PM1 tooth section (cementum age 13 years, month of kill June) that shows strong evidence for cub rearing.
+The years in which female black bears successfully rear cubs can sometimes be identified by the presence of characteristic indicators in tooth cementum.
+Cub rearing is accompanied by a diminished production of the lightly-staining cementum of the spring and summer growing seasons.
+Pictured below is a black bear PM1 tooth section that shows strong evidence for cub rearing.

 Matson’s has developed proprietary criteria to identify cub rearing based on microscopic examination of sows with known cubbing years.
 We have successfully applied these criteria to reconstruct reproductive histories for thousands of adult female black bears.

-Treat reproductive history reconstructions as approximations.
+Reproductive history reconstructions are approximations.
 The cementum indicators for the first years of cub rearing are usually the most evident ones, and therefore early reproductive history may yield the most useful data from the method.
 Use the largest possible sample size to estimate the population’s reproductive potential based upon cementum evidence.
 The estimate will undoubtedly be low, because indicators are less visible and likely more often missed in the cementum of older bears.

 Matson’s lab (Matson et al. 1998) studied the potential for reconstructing reproductive histories in brown bears.
 It was concluded that brown bear reproductive histories cannot be reconstructed using the method shown to be successful for black bears.
 These findings were presented in a poster at the Eleventh International Conference on Bear Research and Management in Gatlinburg, Tennessee.
 Visit the “Other Publications” portion of the News & Publications page to learn more.